ryu-i-engineer/ryu-i-engineer/README.md

-# Japanese Software engineer
+# Japanese Software Engineer
-## Skills
+## Technical Skills
-- Selenium(web scraping)
-- Python 3
+- Python
-- Machine Learning
 - Google Apps Script
+- Unity
 - C++

-- C#
-- Unity
+## Work experience
+### Quality assurance engineer
+- Created scripts to generate test data and execute of tests for saving time.
+- Created scripts for automated test on EC site with selenium.

+### 3D Graphics developer
+- Refactored so complicated code.
+Made the system faster and lower memory usage than before.
+- Created a 3D software which loading at runtime and can make beautiful without baked lighting.

 ## Hobbies
-- Riding motorbike and going solo trip
+- Riding motorbike and going solo-traveling
-- doing extreme sports(bouldering)
+- Bouldering
 - get some knowledge

-My English skills are poor.
-Sorry.
+My English skills are poor, sorry.